 Please Note: Any information published by TravelTriangle in any form of content is not intended to be a substitute for any kind of medical advice, and one must not take any action before consulting a professional medical expert of their own choice.

 Common Queries You May Have About Bhutan

-Bhutan’s beautiful dzongs and ancient fortresses make it worth traveling to the country.
+There are a lot of places to visit in Bhutan like beautiful dzongs and ancient fortresses which make it worth traveling to the country.

 The best time to visit Bhutan is from October to November when it is sunny in the valley with some snow in the higher areas.

 Cigarettes are banned in Bhutan and you need to pay 100% tax if you’re taking cigarettes to Bhutan.

 How many days do you need in Bhutan?